IvPetGamer1237/idk/README.md

 ### about C/game.c

 this is a game

-this game asks you to number 1-3
+by default this game asks you to number 1-3

+but you can change them with `--range` option

 if random number matched with your then exits

 else adds 1 to your score

+you can cheat with `--cheat` option

 Make sure to report any bugs to /dev/null